 What causes chronic allergies?

-But actually, most allergens are themselves harmless.
-What really causes allergic reactions is your own immune system.
-It mistakes these innocuous allergens for a serious threat and attacks them.
-The symptoms of an allergy are the result of your body's misguided assault.
+It mistakes things like pollen and pet dander as a serious threat and attacks them.
+The symptoms of an allergy are the result of your body's defences.

 Who gets allergies?